 - Performs other duties as they are identified to support cross-functional teams.

 This list of duties and responsibilities is not all inclusive and may be expanded to include other duties and responsibilities, as deemed necessary.

-- A minimum of 7 years’ experience in device product development, preferably in medical devices and drug/device combinations.
+- 10+ years experience in device product development, preferably in medical devices and drug/device combinations.

-- Extensive experience in commercializing devices from pre-concept to production.
+- Extensive experience in commercializing devices from inception to completion.

 - Good Project Management skills.

 - Working knowledge of Medical Device Development Life Cycle and Manufacturing.
 CMC knowledge is a plus.